trash-panda-db v0.8.7

 SELECT with WHERE, ORDER BY, LIMIT, OFFSET Yes

-JOIN (INNER, LEFT, CROSS) Yes
+JOIN (INNER, LEFT, CROSS), table aliases Yes

 GROUP BY, HAVING Yes